MiaKoring/BloomBuddy/README.md

 ![Video](https://github.com/MiaKoring/Hackathon-project1/blob/main/Marketing/VideoCompressed.mov)

 ## Disclaimer
-This project was initially created in the Kevin Chromik's first hackathon.
+This project was initially created in Kevin Chromik's first hackathon.
 We decided to continue development of BloomBuddy.
 This branch will stay on the development stage submitted in the hackathon.